klavins/yase/tutorials/intro.md

      .connect(invert, "signal", audio, "right");
 ```

-Then we set the paramters of the echo effect.
+Then we set the parameters of the echo effect.
 The "duration" of the echo is an integer number of samples to store in the echo's delay buffer.
 For a 0.5 s delay, we use SAMPLE_RATE / 2 = 22050 samples:

 ```cpp
 echo.set_input("duration", SAMPLE_RATE/2);